-Ever harvested sunflower seeds?
-My sunflowers are usually ready to be harvested beginning in mid-September and into October.
-I mostly give my sunflower heads to the chickens and birds to peck, but you can also harvest and roast sunflower seeds to enjoy them yourself!
+Ever harvested your own sunflower seeds?
+I mostly give my sunflower heads to the chickens and birds to peck at, but you can also harvest and roast sunflower seeds to enjoy them yourself!
 Here’s how.

 Many single-stem sunflower varieties are really quick to bloom, needing just 60 days from seeding date to reach harvestability.